shnizzedy/ross-chernoff/README.md

 # ross-chernoff

+Forked from [mcorrell/ross-chernoff](https://github.com/mcorrell/ross-chernoff); the documentation below is from the upstream repository.

 ## Ross extension to Chernoff faces

 This code is for generating your own "Ross-Chernoff" glyphs, such as the one [here](https://mcorrell.github.io/ross-chernoff/).
 These are glyphs for showing multiple time series, or high dimensional data, in the style of American Public Television star and landscape painter [Bob Ross](https://en.wikipedia.org/wiki/Bob_Ross).